radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 1. **Computing the Hash of the Deployment Configuration**: [Link to code](https://github.com/radius-project/radius/blob/8151a96665b7f5bcd6474f5e33aff35d01adfa5a/pkg/controller/reconciler/annotations.go#L78).

-   1. **Purpose**: The purpose of computing the hash of the deployment configuration resource is to determine if the deployment is up-to-date or needs an update.
+   1. **Purpose**: The purpose of computing the hash of the configuration of the deployment resource is to compare and determine if the deployment is up-to-date or needs an update.
    2. **Library**: The library used to calculate the hash of the deployment configuration is the crypto library, which is one of the standard libraries of Go: [Link to library](https://pkg.go.dev/crypto@go1.23.1).
    3. **Type**: [SHA1](https://www.rfc-editor.org/rfc/rfc3174.html).
 Note: "SHA-1 is cryptographically broken and should not be used for secure applications."
 [Link to warning](https://pkg.go.dev/crypto/sha1@go1.23.1).